rodgomesc/AVELL-G1513-FOX-7-TONG-FANG-GI5CN5E-HACKINTOSH/README.md

 Based on the work of [Rodrigo Gomes](https://github.com/rodgomesc) and [Yume Maruyama](https://github.com/kirainmoe).

+## Warning: This fork is no longer being maintained!

+Due to an issue with the laptop I used for working on this fork (in a nutshell, its motherboard died) I won't be maintaining this fork anymore.
+I hope you all understand that!

+Cheers, Matt.

 ## BIOS settings

 These are the settings that are confirmed to work on this model: